csu-cs/csci-235/README.md

 ## Deployment

-The github workflow will automatically deploy the website when the master branch is updated.
-The website build is in the `gh-pages` branch.

-To check out deployed site, visit https://csu-cs.github.io/csci-235/.

-To test the production build, do the following:
+To test the production build before pushing, do the following:

 - You may run this command to build the docs: